Mk7scripts/Mkscript/MKV2.md

     -- Criar botão ESP
     local espButton = createButton(screenGui, "Ativar ESP", UDim2.new(0.5, -100, 0.05, 0), function()
-        if espButton then -- Certifique-se de que o botão foi criado espEnabled = not espEnabled
+        espEnabled = not espEnabled
         espButton.Text = espEnabled and "Desativar ESP" or "Ativar ESP" -- Atualiza o texto do botão for _, player in pairs(players:GetPlayers()) do
             if player ~= localPlayer then
                 toggleESP(player, espEnabled)
-                end
             end
         end
     end)